 Andrew likes solving problems with software, and really likes doing it with functional programming.
 One day he’ll write a language.
 One day…

-Andrew is also the programmer formally known as Andrew McCluskey (or ajmccluskey), so if you see that name around there’s a good chance it’s referring to this new and improved Andrew.
+Andrew is also the programmer formerly known as Andrew McCluskey (or ajmccluskey), so if you see that name around there’s a good chance it’s referring to this new and improved Andrew.

 Isaac really likes types